 - The most common symptoms of the disorder include:

 - IBS is diagnosed by exclusion, which means a doctor considers other alternatives first, performing tests to rule out other medical problems.
 There are new blood tests that may help diagnose some forms of IBS.

 - Home remedies include avoiding certain foods that "trigger" or worsen diarrhea, bloating, and gas, such as foods high in FODMAPs, such as:

 - Cruciferous vegetables (for example, cauliflower, wasabi, kale, and broccoli)

 - Legumes (for example, black beans, edamame, soy nuts, and fava beans)

 - Dairy products

-- Other home remedies to relieve symptoms the condition include adding fiber to the diet, drinking plenty of water, avoiding soda, eating smaller meals, and eating more low fat and high carbohydrate foods.
+- Other home remedies to relieve symptoms of the condition include adding fiber to the diet, drinking plenty of water, avoiding soda, eating smaller meals, and eating more low-fat and high carbohydrate foods.